robert-mcknight/citx1003/cits1003-labs/lab-6-vulnerabilities.md

 {% tabs %}
 {% tab title="Run ZAP application" %}
-This is least resource intensive, especially running on a VM (the docker method will be quite slow).

 Install OWASP ZAP for your platform from [https://www.zaproxy.org/download/](https://www.zaproxy.org/download/) If you are on Kali, you can download the Linux version with the apt package manager.